Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • people suffering from Parkinson's disease;

-Should bruxism be treated?
+Does bruxism need to be treated?

 • the appearance of cracks in the enamel;